 Water is also used for turgidity (the rigidity of a plant cell).
 Without adequate access to water, plants become droopy and wilted, making it impossible for them to transport nutrients throughout their vascular tissue.

-what to look for when choosing plant fertilizer or plant food
+What to look for when choosing plant food

 When you’re looking for a plant fertilizer or food, you’ll want to consider a few key factors, like: